annaesvensson/yellow-berlin/README.md

 The default theme is defined in file `system/extensions/yellow-system.ini`.
 A different theme can be defined in the [page settings](https://github.com/annaesvensson/yellow-core#settings-page) at the top of each page, for example `Theme: berlin`.
 [Learn more about themes](https://datenstrom.se/yellow/help/how-to-customise-a-theme).

+## Acknowledgments

+This extension includes [OpenSans](https://fonts.google.com/specimen/Open+Sans) by Steve Matteson.
+Thanks for the beautiful font.

 ## Installation

 [Download extension](https://github.com/annaesvensson/yellow-berlin/archive/main.zip) and copy ZIP file into your `system/extensions` folder.
 [Learn more about extensions](https://github.com/annaesvensson/yellow-update).

-This extension includes [OpenSans](https://fonts.google.com/specimen/Open+Sans) by Steve Matteson.

 ## Designer